I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 During the Battle of the Somme in Northern France – perhaps more correctly referred to as the Somme Offensive, since it was a series of many battles and actions spanning four-and-a-half months from July 1 to November 18, 1916 – the British and Germans fought over a patch of woods measuring slightly more than one-tenth of a square mile.
 The battle for High Wood's 75 acres started on July 14 and raged nearly continuously for 64 days.
 It opened with a disastrous British cavalry charge and ended after the abortive first use of tanks.
 During those two months, the Germans furiously repelled or counterattacked every British assault.
 It came to be known as "the hell of High Wood" and "the rottenest place on the Western Front."
 In the end, the British finally managed to overwhelm the Germans on September 15, though the commanding British General at that time was relieved of command for "wanton waste of men."

 At the end of the Somme's disastrous first day of fighting on July 1, the British suffered 60,000 casualties, including nearly 20,000 killed.
 Oddly enough, no one lost their job for wanton wastage that day.
 After ten days' fighting along a 13-mile front, the French, in a supporting role, had penetrated some six miles, while the British, at best, only three.
 The generals regrouped and prepared a second phase.

 Send in the Cavalry

-The dismounted cavalry held their positions in High Wood during the night, but, without reinforcements, withdrew the next morning, July 15.
+The dismounted cavalry held their positions in High Wood during the night, but without reinforcements, they withdrew the next morning on July 15.